 Twenty years ago issues concerning dissolved organic nitrogen (DON) were just emerging onto research agendas, measurement techniques were in early stages of development, little was known concerning the various compounds comprising the DON pool, sources and sinks were not well established, and there were only a limited number of measurements available.
-Much has changed concerning all of these issues, resulting in the development of several important reviews, one from just over a decade ago (Antia et al. 1991) and two more recent works (Bronk 2002 and Berman and Bronk 2003).
+Much has changed concerning all of these issues, resulting in the development of several important reviews, one from just over a decade ago (Antia et al., 1991) and two more recent works (Berman and Bronk, 2003; Bronk, 2002).
 Additionally, Burdige and Zheng (1998) developed a summary of DON exchanges between water and sediments in coastal and estuarine systems.
-We have added several more TDN and DON concentration measurements to those provided by Berman and Brock (2003; Table 1).
+We have added several more total dissolved nitrogen (TDN) and DON concentration measurements to those provided by Berman and Bronk (2003; Table 18.1).
 Several important points are clear.
 In most estuaries DON ranges from an important (30-40%) to the dominant (>80%) component of the dissolved N pool.
 DON is operationally defined but is actually a complex mixture of N-compounds with widely differing chemistries, sources and sinks.
 We echo here the conclusions of Berman and Bronk (2003) that DON is not just a conservative N pool, can have strong source and sink pathways in estuaries and needs more explicit consideration in evaluations of the N economy of estuaries.